-Businesses within the 'outside the programme' category relate to those where the risk is considered to be so low that there is effectively no inspectable risk, or where a mobile food unit is registered in the District but trades in other Council area(s) and where the Council is responsible for managing the Food Hygiene Rating for the business.
+There is a category of businesses considered to be 'outside the programme'.
+This includes businesses where the risk is considered to be so low that there is effectively no inspectable risk, or where a mobile food unit is registered in the district but trades in other Council area(s) and where the Council is responsible for managing the Food Hygiene Rating for the business.
 Businesses such as primary producers which are outside the programme for food hygiene but included for food standards are also included in this category.